Nymphomaniac (film): Volume I

-On one occasion with one of her lovers, H (Hugo Speer), Joe inadvertently causes conflict that makes him leave his wife for her.
-The distressed Mrs. H (Uma Thurman) arrives and demonises both of them in front of her children, though Joe states in the present that this barely affected her.
-The situation then becomes more awkward as Joe's next lover, A (Cyron Melville), arrives at the house and finds himself in the middle of Mrs. H's mental breakdown.
-The family finally leaves, but not before Mrs. H verbally lacerates Joe, slaps her now ex-husband and leaves the apartment wailing.
+While Joe is with one of her lovers, H, his wife arrives and admonishes them in front of their children.
+Present Joe states that this barely affected her.
+Another lover, A, arrives in the middle of Mrs. H's breakdown.
+The family eventually leaves, after Mrs. H verbally attacks Joe, slaps H, and flees the apartment, wailing.

-A conversation about Edgar Allan Poe and his death from delirium tremens reminds Joe of the last time she saw her father.
-She is the only one to visit him in the hospital as he dies of cancer.
-Joe's father asks her not to slander her mother, who is afraid of hospitals, for not being by his side, explaining they said their goodbyes.
-Joe is a firsthand witness as her father deteriorates from a unnamed illness, into fits of violent spasms, paranoid delusions and screams for his wife.
-To take her mind off her father's suffering, the cause of which she remains naive to, Joe has sexual intercourse with several people at the hospital.
-When he finally dies, Joe becomes sexually aroused, with a drop of vaginal fluid running down her thigh as she stands in front of the body, and becomes numb with depression.
+A conversation about Edgar Allan Poe's death reminds Joe of the last time she saw her father; she is the only one to visit him in the hospital as he dies of cancer.
+Joe watches her father experience violent spasms and paranoid delusions, screaming for his wife.
+To distract herself, Joe has intercourse with several people at the hospital.
+When he finally dies, Joe becomes aroused before becoming overwhelmed with depression.

-After Seligman explains how he feels Bach perfected polyphony, Joe uses his example to talk about three lovers leading up to her "cantus firmus".
-The "bass voice", F (Nicolas Bro) is a tender but predictable man who puts her sexual needs above his own.
-The "second voice", G (Christian Gade Bjerrum), thrills Joe because of his animalistic control of her in bed.
-During one of Joe's regular walks in the local park, Jerôme finds her after separating from Liz, a coincidence Seligman finds preposterous, and they embrace.
-As the two engage in authentically passionate sex – set alongside Joe's experiences with F and G – Joe becomes emotionally distraught when discovering she can no longer "feel anything".
+After Seligman asserts that Bach perfected polyphony, Joe discusses the lovers leading up to her "cantus firmus" - F, a tender but predictable man who prioritizes Joe's sexual needs over his own, and G, whose animalistic control of Joe thrills her.
+While walking in a local park, Joe encounters Jerôme, who has left Liz.
+They embrace and engage in authentically passionate sex, but Joe is distraught upon discovering she can no longer "feel anything".